-Virtual meetings and GDPR are not concepts you would think would gel well together.
-Here we will discuss how you can have secure virtual meetings that will allow you to meet crucial compliances like GDPR.
-Not only that, we will introduce you to VIDIZMO’s enterprise video platform that will help you securely store, manage and share recorded meetings while meeting all the requirements of GDPR.
-However, we are getting ahead of ourselves.
-Let us first see how it all started and why businesses need to conduct these virtual meetings in the first place!
+This blog will discuss how you can have secure virtual meetings that will allow you to meet crucial compliances like GDPR.
+Not only that, we will introduce you to VIDIZMO’s enterprise video platform that will help you securely store, manage and share recorded meetings while fulfilling all the GDPR requirements.
+Let’s start with what’s GDPR & GDPR requirements.

 What is GDPR?

-General Data Protection Regulation (GDPR) is a law pertaining to the data protection and privacy of residents of the EU and the European Economic Area.
-It directly impacts businesses that control or process the personal data of people from this region.
+General Data Protection Regulation (GDPR) directly impacts businesses that control or process people’s personal data from this region.
 Personal data could be any personally identifiable information like name, address, images, videos, recorded meetings, health history and much more.

 - Businesses should only process necessary information.